rikosintie/Discovery/docs/usage.md

 192.168.10.230
 ```

-And run nmap with these arguments:
+Run nmap with these arguments:

 `nmap -v -p 22 -iL ip.txt --reason -oN ip-dead.txt`